 Due to its compact size, the old city is walkable.

 However, if you need to go further afield or your accommodation is not centrally located, then a tram is your best bet.
 Kraków’s tram network is modern and efficient.
-A standard ticket for a single journey is 3.80 PLN (less than £1).
+A ticket for a single journey costs from 3.4 PLN, depending on its duration.
 Ticket machines are at tram stops.

 Where to stay in Kraków